Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler: Introduction

+\paragraph*{Main Contributions} This paper builds upon \cite{Arbelaiz_2024}.
+First, we propose an \textit{excitable feedback controller} for the agile locomotion control of a soft robotic crawler.
+We refer to the closed-loop system comprised of the excitable controller and the soft robot as the \textit{excitable crawler}.
+Second, we characterize some \textit{organizing bifurcations} in the sensorimotor gain of the excitable crawler, highlighting the role that a Hopf bifurcation has in transitioning from a resting to a crawling regime.
+This analysis provides guidelines for selecting the operating point of the soft robot.
 Third, using dimensional analysis and evaluating characteristic scales in the dynamics, we establish a \textit{separation of timescales} between the electrical (controller) and mechanical (soft crawler's body) components of the excitable crawler.
-We leverage such separation for Geometric Singular Perturbation analysis, which provides further insights into the mechanism that makes the excitable crawler generate self-sustained peristaltic waves, from small amplitude oscillations to global relaxation oscillations.
+We leverage such separation for Geometric Singular Perturbation analysis, which provides further insights into the mechanism that makes the excitable crawler generate self-sustained peristaltic waves in the form of relaxation oscillations.
 Finally, we propose a methodology, grounded in \textit{describing function analysis}, to select optimal parameter values in the controller maximizing the soft robotic crawler's average center-of-mass speed.
 We solve the proposed optimization problem analytically, showing that \textit{it is optimal to crawl at resonance}.
 For such a resonance to take place in the closed-loop system, a \textit{matching condition} between the neuro-inspired controller and the soft crawler's mechanical body must be satisfied.
 At this matching point, as a consequence of the \textit{phase alignment} between the strain rate in the soft body of the crawler and the actuation force provided by the controller, the instantaneous power provided by the actuator to the crawler's segments is non-negative and the respective average power over a crawl is maximized.
 Interestingly, this result is well-aligned with observations reported in the biological literature, highlighting the benefits of moving at resonance.